ABOUT DR KENNY RAO

 Growing up in Melbourne's eastern suburbs, Kenny was dux of his year at Melbourne High School.
 He graduated from the University of Melbourne and trained at Austin, Monash and Box Hill Hospital before completing a general and Robotic Fellowship at St Vincent's Hospital and Peter MacCallum Cancer Centre.

-Kenny has performed over 3000 endoscopic surgeries for kidney stones and prostatic enlargement and has extensive experience with TURP, laser stone surgery, UroLift, Greenlight laser PVP and mini Percutaneous Nephrolithomy (PCNL).
-He is also a fully accredited Da Vinci™ Robotic Surgeon and has a regular robotic list at Mater Pimlico Townsville.
+Kenny has performed over 3000 endoscopic surgeries for kidney stones and prostatic enlargement and has extensive experience with TURP, laser stone surgery, UroLift, Greenlight laser PVP, penile curvature corrective surgery and vasectomy.
+He is also the highest volume fully accredited Da Vinci™ Robotic Surgeon at Mater Pimlico Townsville.

 Kenny is well published in international peer reviewed scientific journals and won the Villis Marshall prize for his research on kidney ischaemia reperfusion injury.
 He has written a book chapter on haematuria and has been an invited speaker at the Urological Society of Australia and New Zealand (USANZ), American Urologic Association (AUA), and European Association of Urology (EAU).